American Peace Society house

 Photo: Wikimedia, Public domain.

-The Oval Office is the formal working space of the president of the United States.
-Part of the Executive Office of the President of the United States, it is in the West Wing of the White House, in Washington, D.C.
-The oval room has three large windows facing the South Lawn, in front of which the president's desk traditionally stands, and a fireplace at the north end.
+The Oval Office is the formal working space of the president of the United States at the White House in Washington, D.C.
+Part of the Executive Office of the President, it is located at the southeast corner of the West Wing.
 The Oval Office is situated 870 feet south of American Peace Society house.

 Places in the Area